AntGeorge/krnl/README.md

 3. last line before k_start:  wdt_enable(WDTO_30MS)
     or whatever interval you find appropriate.

+Beware of not seeting it to small so you Arduino wont be able to start before wdt timout Wdt setup will also be active after wdt reset og button reset. the only way to get rid of it is by powr off system.
+And if your sw enable it again then ...

+So wdt time to 60/120 msec AND follow the procedure above might be the what to do it.

+So think a litle about wdt "timing"q

 In avr/wdt.h following is defined:

 - WDTO_15MS   0